Shawn Klinkhammer got involved in a unique program. And what happened next, his family believes, was nothing short of a miracle.

-DUBUQUE, Iowa -- In partnership with Dupaco Community Credit Union, Opening Doors will begin offering the Getting Ahead in a Just Gettin’ By World Curriculum to women who are staying in transitional housing programs at Maria House and Teresa Shelter.
+DUBUQUE, Iowa—In partnership with Dupaco Community Credit Union, Opening Doors will offer the Getting Ahead in a Just Gettin’ By World Curriculum to women who are staying in transitional housing programs at Maria House and Teresa Shelter.

-According to www.ahaprocess.com the curriculum, “puts the concepts, tools, and relationships in the hands of people in poverty to make a difference in their own lives and in the life of their community.”
-It helps people living in poverty to have a more prosperous future and aligns with the vision of Opening Doors.
+The curriculum puts the concepts, tools and relationships in the hands of people in poverty to make a difference in their lives and in the life of their community, according to aha!
+Process.
+It helps people living in poverty have a more prosperous future and aligns with the vision of Opening Doors.

-Opening Doors’ vision, in collaboration with existing community resources and services, is to offer a variety of opportunities for women to affirm their dignity and to become empowered members of the community.
+Opening Doors, in collaboration with existing community resources and services, offers a variety of opportunities for women to affirm their dignity and become empowered members of the community.